 You will note that the graphic shows Tesla providing future Superchargers at the Okahumpka, Canoe Creek, Port St. Lucie/Fort Pierce, West Palm Beach and Pompano Beach service plazas along the Turnpike.
 It also shows Tesla adding charging terminals at the existing Turkey Lake and Fort Drum Supercharger locations.
 The exact number of future Tesla charging terminals has not yet been determined.

 Although the Governor stated that all service plazas would have level 3 chargers, the graphic does not show any new Fast Chargers or Superchargers at the Snapper Creek service plaza.
-I suspect this is an oversight by those producing the graphic.

 The stations will be funded by the state’s $166 million share of the Volkswagen emissions settlement (DieselGate), for which 15%, or about $25 million, was designated to be used on electric charging infrastructure.

 In addition to the Turnpike, DeSantis said the goal is to have similar stations off of major interstate exits across the state.

 “We want to be able to have similar fast charging stations across all of Florida’s major highways,” DeSantis said.
 “And so if you’re driving [on Interstate] 95 from Miami to Daytona Beach, you can rest assured you can get off an exit and just like you get gasoline, you’re going to have the ability to have access to this.”

 Update as of June 20, 2020.

 The Tesla Find Us map shows that the Fort Drum Supercharger Station currently has 6 operating Supercharger Terminals.
 A patron of that station noticed that work has begun to add four more terminals to the location.
 Please note in the photo below the four terminals at the end that are covered pending activation.